vbe0201/wizproxy/README.md

 ### Connecting to catalyst

-First, you need to run catalyst using `poetry run catalyst -- --keys /path/to/keys` where `/path/to/keys` is the directory with the two JSONs from the previous step.
+First, you need to run catalyst using `poetry run catalyst -- /path/to/keys` where `/path/to/keys` is the directory with the two JSONs from the previous step.

 Then navigate to the `Bin/` directory of your Wizard101 installation (on Windows,